ckonjeti/pdf-translator-tool/DEPLOYMENT.md

 ### 1. Prepare Your Repository
 - Ensure all changes are committed to GitHub
 - Make sure your `.env` file is in `.gitignore` (it should be)
+- The build scripts have been fixed to handle client dependencies properly

 ### 2. Deploy to Railway
 1. Go to [railway.app](https://railway.app)